-"What the Bible Says to The Black Man."
+"What the Bible Says to The Black Woman"

 Now on sale for $12.99 Limited Quantities